 |Five Rivers MetroParks - Controlled Bowhunting Program

 Rules and Regulations

-Five Rivers MetroParks controlled bowhunting program Is NOT an Ohio Division of Wildlife controlled hunt.
+Five Rivers MetroParks controlled bowhunting program is NOT an Ohio Division of Wildlife controlled hunt.

-A background check maybe conducted on all applicants for fish and wildlife violations in Ohio or any other state.
+All applicable Ohio Division of Wildlife rules and regulations apply to hunting in Five Rivers MetroParks program.
+A background check may be conducted on all applicants for fish and wildlife violations in Ohio or any other state.